Merriwa, Western Australia: Roads

 Merriwa is linked by road to Perth by Marmion Avenue and Connolly Drive, two parallel arterial roads that run along Merriwa's western and eastern boundaries respectively.
 Hester Avenue on the southern edge of Merriwa also links directly to the Mitchell Freeway and Wanneroo Road in the east.
 Lukin Drive runs along the northern boundary, which will connect to the Mitchell Freeway when the extension to Romeo Road is complete.

 There is one backbone road, Baltimore Parade, that cuts through the middle of Merriwa from north to south and links the whole suburb together.
 The road originally looped westwards onto Marmion Avenue, but was re-aligned during the development of the Seagrove Estate to exit north onto Lukin Drive instead.
 The old alignment of the road was renamed Hughie Edwards Drive.

 Public transport

 Merriwa is between the Clarkson Station to the south, and Butler Station to the north, with roughly equal distance to both stations.
-These stations provides a rail link to the Joondalup CBD, and then the Perth CBD via the Joondalup line.
+These stations provide a rail link to the Joondalup CBD, and then the Perth CBD via the Yanchep line.

-Merriwa is served by 3 bus services; 483(via Baltimore Parade), 482(southern portion of Marmion Avenue), and 480(Fast service via Marmion Avenue).